Ansilins/EDA/README.md

 ## Let's Learn Together:

-Embark on your journey of exploration and discovery with univariate analysis.
+Embark on your journey of exploration and discovery with exploratory data analysis.
 Whether you're a beginner eager to learn the basics or an experienced analyst looking to deepen your skills, this repository has something for everyone.
-Let's uncover insights and unlock the potential hidden within individual variables together!
+Let's uncover insights and unlock the potential hidden within datasets together!

 Happy exploring!